-- Intensively researched and proven safe for long-term use and incredibly effective.
+- Thoroughly researched and proven safe for long term use and incredibly effective.

-- High bioavailability (over 95%), meaning virtually all of the le melo creatine you ingest is used directly for your body.
+- High bioavailability (over 95%), ie practically all le melo creatine that you consume is used directly in your body.
 No excess or waste.

-- Vegan and vegetarian friendly, kosher and halal certified and free of gluten and soy products. .
+- Vegan and vegetarian friendly, Kosher and Halal certified, and free from gluten and soy products.